 What about confidentiality?

-The professional counselors are bound to confidentiality in counseling with you.
+All of the professional counselors and therapists are bound to confidentiality in their counseling with you.
 They cannot talk to anyone else about your counseling without your permission and knowledge.
-If you, your counselor, or your pastor, wants the support or input of a spouse, family member, pastor, friend, or other professional (like your physician), you would have to give permission for this.
+If you, your counselor, or your pastor, want the support or input of a spouse, family member, pastor, friend, or other professional (like your physician), you would have to give written permission for this.
 (Exceptions to the confidentiality rule are few, and include if you threaten to put yourself or anyone else in danger, or rarely, if there is a court order.)

 Do I have to belong to any church to get counseling?

 No, you do not have to be a member or an attendee of any church where there is a CCC location to receive counseling at the CCC.
 All are welcome to receive counseling at the CCC, whether at the main location on the North Side or at any of the CCC locations.

 When you call our intake phone number (1.855.222.2575), Carol Landfried, our Intake Coordinator, will spend time with you, listening to your concerns, asking pertinent questions, so that we may consider the best therapist 'fit' for you, taking your input into consideration.
 She will also ask some financial questions, so that we can determine what your cost will be.
 If you have insurance, we do our best to have someone credentialed with your insurance to work with you.
 For those without insurance, our fees are based on income level, comparable to what is typical in the field of counseling, except that where income is limited, our fees are much more affordable.
 We desire that all who seek counseling will be able to receive it, so we do our best to make counseling affordable for everyone.
 For those who qualify, we have some limited financial support to assist in the cost of counseling.
 Carol Landfried will review all this with you at your intake call.